melvidoni/resume/content/experience/activities.md

 **Experience as Supervisor**

 - Miss Sarah Sukamto, Bachelor of Computer Science (Hons), at RMIT University.
 Year: 2020 (in progress).
 Topic: Quality Attributes in Intelligent Agent Systems.
 - Miss Sefira Karina, Bachelor of Computer Science (Hons), at RMIT University.
-Year: 2020 (in progress).
-Topic: Maintenance goals performance in Intelligent Agent Systems.
+Year: 2020. **Topic:** _Maintenance goals performance in Intelligent Agent Systems._
-- Supervised Master by Research Thesis (3) in Argentina, as main supervisor and co-supervisor.
+- Supervised Master by Research Thesis (3) in Argentina, as main supervisor and co-supervisor. **Status:** Completed, 9/10.

 </br>